symfony/symfony-docs/components/http_client.rst

     $content = $response->getContent();

     // pass FALSE as the optional argument to not throw an exception and
-    // return instead an empty string
+    // return instead the response content even for errors
     $content = $response->getContent(false);

 Caching Requests and Responses